dwarvesf/playground/01_literature/how-to-push-content-on-note-d.md

 ---

 ## Before edit or create a new post
-Before you can create a new post, please make sure that you have finished setting up the environment for editting memo in this [post](https://memo.d.foundation/playground/_memo/how-to-set-up-environment-for-editing-memo/), and you have the right access and edit the repository note.d.foundation.
+Before you can create a new post, please make sure that you have finished setting up the environment for editting memo in this [post](https://memo.d.foundation/playground/01_literature/how-to-set-up-environment-for-editing-memo/), and you have the right access and edit the repository memo.d.foundation.

 Everytime you want to edit or create a new post, please make sure that the data of your local files is up-to-date by going to Source Control and Sync all the changes in the note.d.foundation repository.

 ![](assets/how-to-push-content-on-note-d_how-to-push-content-on-memo-1.webp)

 ## Create a post
 1. Choose a folder that you want to nest your post in.
+If you don't know where to place your note, just leave it in the folder `vault/playground/00_fleeting`.
 2. Click to the icon New files, and enter the name of new file.
 Remember to add the suffix `.md` after the file name to segment the type of file.

 ![](assets/how-to-push-content-on-note-d_how-to-push-content-on-memo-5.webp)